 A grinder pump will grind up almost anything to a liquid, and then pump it out of the holding tank.
-Grinder pumps are more expensive than standard ejector pumps, but they are a better option and highly efficient.
+Grinder pumps are more expensive than standard ejector pumps, but they are also a better option.
+They are also highly efficient.

 A standard ejector pump does not have a grinder capability.
 Without the grinder action, just about anything can plug the impellers on the pump.
-These are less expensive than grinder pumps, but they tend to have more problems and require more servicing.
+These are less expensive than grinder pumps, but they also tend to have more problems and require more servicing.

 A sump pump should not be confused with a sewer ejector pump.
 Sump pumps are for pumping water only, and—as everyone knows—not all sewage is liquid.
-This makes it a less popular option.
+This, of course, makes it a less popular option.

 Sewer Inspections via Video Camera

 We offer a thorough camera inspection of the sewers to determine the issues with the sewer system.
 Clogs can be a symptom of bigger problems with your pipes, so it’s important to diagnose what those issues might be.
-We have dependable electronic inspection equipment that allows us to see inside sewer piping, detect the problem and location, and come up with a plan to fix the problem.
+We have dependable electronic inspection equipment that allows us to see inside sewer piping, detect the problem and location, and finally come up with a plan to fix the problem.